addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

 We have also added a listener on the reset event.
 We need to do this since the models are fetched asynchronously after the page is rendered.
-When the fetch completes, Backbone fires the reset event and our listener re-renders the view.
+When the fetch completes, Backbone fires the reset event, as requested by the `reset: true` option, and our listener re-renders the view.
 If you reload the page now you should see all books that are stored on the server:

 ![](img/chapter5-9.png)